What services do Employment Facilitators provide?

 Tamilyn Brennan is a workforce development consultant based in Far North Queensland with a background in strategic planning, policy, program development and implementation in Federal and State employment and training sectors.
 For over 20 years, she held senior regional management roles in government and currently provides future skilling advice to government as an advisory board member.
 Mrs Brennan drives community development with 12 years' experience governing not for profit organisations and is a member of the Australian Institute of Company Directors.
 Tamilyn guides change in industries, organisations and individuals at regional level to strengthen local enterprise and regional economies.

-North-West Tasmania Employment Facilitator
+North and North/West Tasmania Employment Facilitator

 James has been an Employment Facilitator in northern and north-west Tasmania since January 2016.
 He has extensive experience working for the Department of Jobs and Small Business in labour market programmes around Tasmania over the last seven years.
 James previously held senior management roles with a range of Australian government agencies across Australia, including the Department of Immigration and Border Protection, the former Department of Families, Housing, Community Services and Indigenous Affairs, and the Office of Indigenous Policy Coordination.